Gogorenascence/billing-notes/messageBank.md

 Thank you

-Hello, billing for John Boyd's DD Exam was sent to Broadspire by fax.
+Hello, billing for Marlene Gray's DD Exam was sent to CCMSI by fax.
 I wanted to get information on that bill's status.

-Claim Number: 190426095001
+Claim Number: 23D68K605465
+Date of Birth: 07/16/62
-Date of injury: 08/30/24
+Date of Injury: 12/10/24
-Date of service: 12/05/24
+Date of Service: 04/28/25
-Billed amount: 1950.00
+Billed amount: 950.00
 TX ID: 27-4553755

-A copy of the billing is also attached to this email.
+A copy of the billing and supporting documents are also attached to this email.
+We would like to confirm whether this bill has been received and is currently under review or has already been processed for payment.
+If it has not yet been received, please forward the attached documents to the appropriate billing department for review.

 Thank you,
 Kornebari Nantah
-Healthcare Solutions
+J5 Chiropractic and Health Centers

 owens
 6/12